Discrimination in the Library Workforce

 This is the largest national nonprofit cross-disability member organization in the United States.
 AAPD works in coalition with other disability organizations for the full implementation and enforcement of disability nondiscrimination laws, particularly the Americans with Disabilities Act (ADA) of 1990 and the Rehabilitation Act of 1973.

 Human Rights Campaign Foundation

-This site features the HRC Workplace Project that monitors and reports on federal, state and local legislative, judicial and corporate activities that affect equal rights for GLBT workers.
-Also features news on the lesbian, gay, transgender and bisexual employment front, interactive tools for information on specific state and regional policies, and frequently asked questions.
+This site features the HRC Workplace Project that monitors and reports on federal, state and local legislative, judicial and corporate activities that affect equal rights for LGBTQ+ workers.
+Also features news on the LGBTQ+ employment front, interactive tools for information on specific state and regional policies, and frequently asked questions.

 Legal Momentum: Advancing Women’s Rights (formerly National Organization for Women Legal Defense and Education Fund)

 Legal Momentum pursues litigation and legislative reform to eliminate discrimination in employment and housing faced by victims of gender-based violence.
 We seek to protect and advance the constitutional and statutory rights of women under domestic law, and to expand those rights by incorporating principles embodied in international human rights laws; to educate judges, prosecutors and other justice personnel in order to end gender bias in the courts; to support qualified, unbiased judicial nominees and oppose those who fail to meet these fundamental criteria; and to improve access to justice and economic opportunity for immigrant women.